Simple tracially $\mathcal{Z}$-absorbing C*-algebras

 \section{Abstract}

-We define a notion of tracial $\mathcal{Z}$-absorption for simple not necessarily unital C*-algebras.
-This extends the notion defined by Hirshberg and Orovitz for unital (simple) C*-algebras.
-We provide examples which show that tracially $\mathcal{Z}$-absorbing C*-algebras need not be $\mathcal{Z}$-absorbing.
-We show that tracial $\mathcal{Z}$-absorption passes to hereditary C*-subalgebras, direct limits, matrix algebras, minimal tensor products with arbitrary simple C*-algebras.
-We find sufficient conditions for a simple, separable, tracially $\mathcal{Z}$-absorbing C*-algebra to be $\mathcal{Z}$-absorbing.
-We also study the Cuntz semigroup of a simple tracially $\mathcal{Z}$-absorbing C*-algebra and prove that it is almost unperforated and weakly almost divisible.
+We define a notion of tracial $\mathcal{Z}$-absorption for simple not necessarily unital C*-algebras, study it systematically, and prove its permanence properties.
+This extends the notion defined by Hirshberg and Orovitz for unital C*-algebras.
+The Razak-Jacelon algebra, simple nonelementary C*-algebras with tracial rank zero, and simple purely infinite C*-algebras are tracially $\mathcal{Z}$-absorbing.
+We obtain the first purely infinite examples of tracially $\mathcal{Z}$-absorbing C*-algebras which are not $\mathcal{Z}$-absorbing.
+We use techniques from reduced free products of von~Neumann algebras to construct these examples.
+A stably finite example was given by Z. Niu and Q. Wang in 2021.
+We study the Cuntz semigroup of a simple tracially $\mathcal{Z}$-absorbing C*-algebra and prove that it is almost unperforated and the algebra is weakly almost divisible.